-74. Youth unemployed
+88. Youth unemployment

-Source: Statistics Canada, Labour Force Survey (special tabulations), 2008.
+Source : Labour Force Survey (special tabulations), Statistics Canada, 2011.
+CANSIM table no.: 109-5324

 Proportion of the Labour force for youths, aged 15 to 24 years, who did not have a job during the reference period.

 The labour force consists of people who are currently employed and people who are unemployed but were available to work in the reference period and had looked for work in the past 4 four weeks.
 The reference period refers to a one-week period (from Sunday to Saturday) that usually includes the 15th day of the month.